annefogarty/annefogarty-github.io/_pages/about.md

 I am interested in topics in health, industrial organization, public finance, and innovation.
 I am grateful to have my graduate studies supported by the NSF Graduate Research Fellowship.

-You can reach me at anne[dot]fogarty@berkeley.edu.
+You can reach me at annefogarty@berkeley.edu.